totalslacker-civ6mods/Historical-Victories/README.md

    - Kill 15 units with the Colombian Llanero unit

 ### CIVILIZATION_GREECE
-1. Age of Pericles : None
+1. Age of Pericles : <= Classical Era
    - Build the Oracle wonder
    - Build the Colossus wonder
    - Be the first to recruit a Great Admiral
-2. Cradle of the West : None
+2. Cradle of the West : End of Classical Era
    - Activate 4 Great People
    - Have the highest culture
 3. Philhellenes : None